'Kallu Mama' fame actor Saurabh Shukla comes up with one-man feature film | Entertainment

 The 90-minute film, currently in its post-productionstages, is funny, dark and thrilling, Shukla said, adding thathe would be soon sending his latest movie for screening atfestivals.

-The veteran actor, all excited to work in KaushikGangulys first Hindi flick 'Manohar Pandey', also said thatKolkata is his home, and he loves the city for his uniquecharacter, culture and food.
+The veteran actor, all excited to work in KaushikGanguly's first Hindi flick 'Manohar Pandey', also said thatKolkata is his home, and he loves the city for its uniquecharacter, culture and food.

 ''Ganguly has made some amazing films.
 He is multi-talented, and can write direct and act equally well.
 This filmhas a soul, it has humour in it but you cant really brand itas just another comedy.